© Blackwell Verlag GmbH

 The first page of the manuscript must contain the following information: title; first name and further initials and surname(s) of the author(s); name and full institutional address of each author (including an E-mail address if available) – if there are multiple authors add ‘(corresponding author)’ after the appropriate name; running title (should not exceed 72 characters, including spaces); the total number of words in the text including the title, references and figure legends.

 After final acceptance the original manuscript text, tables and files of all figures should be uploaded to the ScholarOne Manuscripts Author centre.
 We ask that you convey the essential information of each figure and table within the first 60 characters of the captions to accommodate the online edition.
 Each figure, table, and bibliographic entry must have a reference in the text.

 Please do not import the figures into the text file.
 Tables should be supplied as text and not as graphics files.
 The text should be prepared using standard word processors (Microsoft Word) or saved in rich-text (rtf) format.
 Please note that we are unable to accept files created in PDF or WordPerfect format.
 Do not use automated or manual hyphenation.

 For further information, please consult this link.

-Papers, including figures, tables, literature cited, etc. should normally not exceed 12 printed pages which corresponds to approximately 5000 words.
+Papers, including figures, tables, and literature cited, should be succinct, and ideally not exceed 7000 words.

 3.4 Units, Abbreviations and Nomenclature